 There are so many holiday programs available to teens.
 I love the idea of kids trying something new.
 Often adolescents start to narrow their range of hobbies and skills at a time in their life when they should be expanding them.

-- Vacswim – practical water safety, lifesaving & ﬁrst aid skills are a mustfor every teenager who is around water.
+65. Vacswim – practical water safety, lifesaving & ﬁrst aid skills are a mustfor every teenager who is around water.

 Kids in the Kitchen

-There are countless organisations who would appreciate your teen’s help.
+74. There are countless organisations that would appreciate your teen’s help.
 Send them with a friend so that it isn’t quite so daunting.

 Get a Job

-- Make candles…these could double as Christmas gifts
+88. Make candles…these could double as Christmas or birthday gifts

-- Get started on submissions for some competitions.
-Eg. In Australia, The Tim Winton Young Writers’ Award or the Shaun Tan Award for Young Artists
+90. Get started on submissions for some competitions.
+(Eg. In Australia, The Tim Winton Young Writers’ Award or the Shaun Tan Award for Young Artists)

 Read and Research

-- Try your City council library for holiday programs.
+91. Try your City council library for holiday programs

-- Book in a few one on one dates with your teenager doing something simple that you both like.
-It may be something as little as: a morning at the beach, or a morning tea together or Christmas shopping.
+105. Book in a few one on one dates with your teenager doing something simple that you both like.
+It may be something as little as a morning at the beach, or a morning tea together, or shopping.